-Islands can host high densities of human population, for example, Malta has 1300 people per km2, a level increasing at 0.9% per year.
-This makes it one of the most heavily populated countries in Europe with all of the corresponding pressures that humans bring.
+Some islands host very high densities of human population, for example, Malta has 1300 people per km2, a level increasing at 0.9% per year.
+This makes it one of the most heavily populated countries in Europe, and subject to all of the corresponding pressures that humans bring.

-Water is one of the most valuable resources on many European islands, particularly in the Mediterranean and Macaronesian regions with their high levels of endemism.
+Water is one of the most valuable resources on many European islands, particularly in the Mediterranean and Macaronesian regions.
 However, water resources on these islands are at risk due to losses of forests and wetlands, pollution and, most importantly, inadequate water management resulting in the over-exploitation of local resources.
-The island of Cyprus, for instance, at the height of a 4-year century-drought in 2008, was forced to ship freshwater in tankers from Greece; now a pipeline is envisaged bringing water from Turkey.
+The island of Cyprus, for instance, at the height of a four-year century-drought in 2008, was forced to ship freshwater in tankers from Greece; now a pipeline is envisaged bringing water from Turkey.
 This situation gives reason for special concern given that freshwater biodiversity is already amongst the most threatened in Europe.